 From Puerto Princesa City, the drive going to Sabang was around 2 hours.
 (This price for this tour is P1,340) It was a fun drive because you can get a panoramic view of the mountains and the sea.
 I felt like I was a kid on a field trip, because our tour guide, Kuya Manny, was excessively communicative.
 I remember the moment we enter the National Park, I was in a state of amazement looking at my window while listening to the enriching history of Palawan, Philippines’ last frontier.

-When we reached Sabang Port, Kuya Manny informed us the overview of all the do’s and don’ts when inside the national park.
+When we reached Sabang Port, Kuya Manny informed us of the overview of all the do’s and don’ts when inside the national park.
 We waited for almost an hour (because there was a queue on the boats that will take the tourists to the Underground River) or more before we get to our boat.
-So we took time to walk around the beach of Sabang.
+So we took the time to walk around the beach of Sabang.

 Crossing the sea, the waves aren’t calm at all.
 It was a gloomy day and it felt like I was in a Jurassic Park movie!
-When you disembark, you’ll get to take a short trek before you get to another boat that go inside the PPUR.
+When you disembark, you’ll get to take a short trek before you get to another boat that goes inside the PPUR.
 And it was nice!
 Monkeys swinging on top of you, giant lizards walking with you.
-Also on this trip, we were provided a headset (because you are not allowed to speak, make noise, or even open your mouth when you look up when you are already inside the underground river for a lot of important reasons) so that means, you will be listening to a recorded audio while touring the parts of the river.
+Also on this trip, we were provided a headset (because you are not allowed to speak, make noise, or even open your mouth when you look up when you are already inside the underground river for a lot of important reasons) so that means, you will be listening to recorded audio while touring the parts of the river.
 Marvelous idea, don’t you agree?

 Going back to Sabang Port, we ate the buffet lunch and traveled back to the city.
 But before going back to our room, we went first to buy pasalubongs.
 I swear you guys, buying something for the people back home was gratifying!